luhsra/hyperalloc-bench/artifact-eval/README.md

 - `bench-plot` can be replaced with `bench` or `plot` to only run the benchmarks or redraw the plots.
 - `all` can be replaced with a specific benchmark like `compiling`.
 - If you want to run the additional `compile` benchmarks that evaluate the virtio-balloon parameters, add the `--extra` argument.
 This extends the runtime by about 8h.
-- The VFIO `<group>` has to be the one passed into the docker container.
+- The VFIO `<device-id>` has to be a device ID (like `08:00.0`) from the VFIO group passed to the container.
 You can omit this if you want to skip the VFIO benchmarks.

 The results can be found in the `~/hyperalloc-bench/artifact-eval/<benchmark>` directory within the docker container.